 Whether you are a fan of sours, stouts, IPAs, mead, or just about any other variety of beer, you are likely to find a local craft brewery that is right up your alley in Ann Arbor or the surrounding region.

-If you have seen a photo of Ann Arbor, you have likely seen this iconic theater.
+If you have seen a photo of Ann Arbor, you have likely seen the iconic Michigan Theater.
 Situated in the heart of downtown, it is hard to miss the big “Michigan” marquee.

 Catch a movie, snag tickets for a concert or other live event, or even participate in virtual movie viewings and trivia from the comfort of your own home through the theater’s website.